itsmohamedyahia/hashnode/clqb8ajre000d08jv94r6gn53.md

 doSthElse();
 ```

-the 'lexical scope' of the function above is the global context since it is worded/defined in the global space but the invocation scope is the doSthElse function space since it runs there.
+The 'lexical scope' of the function above is the global context since it is worded/defined in the global space, but the invocation scope is the doSthElse function space since it runs there.

-Now back to the closure definition
+Now back to the closure definition.

 > A closure is a function lexical scope with its outer function lexical scope/environment.

-so what is the closure of doSth? its doSth + global scope (which contains doSthElse as a variable)
+So, what is the closure of doSth? its `doSth` + `global scope` (which contains doSthElse as a variable).

-Why we were able to run doSth from doSthElse? because doSth is in the lexical scope of doSthElse (lexical scope of doSthElse is the global scope and doSth is defined there so it is available for doSthElse to use)
+Why we were able to run doSth from doSthElse?
+Because doSth is in the lexical scope of doSthElse (lexical scope of doSthElse is the global scope and doSth is defined there so it is available for doSthElse to use).

-BUT if we added `doSthFancy`
+BUT if we added `doSthFancy`,

 ```js
 function doSthElse() {